 While the first round of interviews is commonly used to establish a shortlist of candidates, the second interview aims at drilling into the detail to find out if you would be the right fit for the role and the company.

-Here are some behavioural questions to anticipate during the second interview:
+Here are twelve questions to anticipate during your second round job interview:

 The goal here is to gain insight into how you acted on your own initiative and demonstrated your problem-solving skills to achieve a certain objective.

 2. “Have you introduced new work procedures or tried to encourage your team to adopt new policies and processes at work?”